DynamicTimeWarping/DynamicTimeWarping.github.io/docs/index.md

 open-end variants for real-time use, interplay between recursion types and length normalization, history, etc.

+To learn how the **dtw** package is used in domains ranging from bioinformatics to chemistry to data mining, please see the list of [citing papers](http://scholar.google.it/scholar?oi=bibs&hl=it&cites=5151555337428350289).

 The [R](r.md) and [Python](python.md) pages contain links to programming language-specific documentation.

-To learn how the **dtw** package is used in domains ranging from bioinformatics to chemistry to data mining, please see the list of [citing papers](http://scholar.google.it/scholar?oi=bibs&hl=it&cites=5151555337428350289).

-**Note**: **R** is the prime environment for the DTW suite.
-Python is functionally equivalent, but part of the documentation is translated automatically and may not be as pretty.
+(Note: R is the prime environment for the DTW suite.
+Python is functionally equivalent, but part of the documentation is translated automatically and may not be as pretty.)

 ### Quickstart